by Tony Vidler

 So what is the point of taking the risk of creating your own business when instead you could just have a job with a steady pay-packet?

-The point should be “because I have a vision of a different future”.
+The answer hopefully will be “because I have a vision of a different future”.

 Each individual adviser should begin with their own “end in mind”…have a clear picture of what it is you are trying to create.
 All too often professionals are asked by coaches, mentors and business gurus to “define their purpose” in order to empower themselves, and not surprisingly advisers struggle to express “purpose”.
 The unspoken reason for this of course is that more often than not the advisers purpose is NOT to be an evangelist, missionary or social worker – there is no noble and higher purpose that was responsible for one being a professional adviser particularly.
 It is a job.
 It is simply how someone chose to make their living.
 They chose it because they are good at it, and there is a need for it, and they can make some money from doing it.
 But it doesn’t sound nice if we say that out loud when the guru’s prompt us for our “why”.
-Our purpose is personal….not for sharing with gurus.
+Our purpose is personal….not for sharing with gurus, or anyone else who is not 100% emotionally invested in our success.

 Here’s a confession then: my vision for how my professional world will be involves me travelling to exotic places, eating wonderful food and drinking excellent wines with my lovely lady, while meeting and working with a huge range of interesting people from different cultures while earning more money than she can spend.
 It is a lofty ambition to be sure.
 There is also an ego-driven desire to help change a little part of the world and leave a positive imprint….be remembered as being someone who made a difference…..so there is purpose underpinning why I do things that I do.
 It is purpose which drives the desire to do things professionally, and deliver fabulous value and help change the world around me.